 The subscription box model has become a popular one for craft business owners in recent years.
 The promise of steady cash flow through a subscription model is appealing to many entrepreneurs, but what are the risks involved?
 And what makes a subscription box program thrive?

 The ins and outs of selling fabric on Amazon with Christa Watson of Christa Quilts.
-There’s many different aspects of the Amazon market to think about.
+There are many different aspects of the Amazon market to think about.

 The CIA website is more complex than it looks.
 Believe it or not, it is because of that complexity that we decided to do as much as possible ourselves.
 Learn which tasks we tackled and which we out-sourced.